2002 UEFA Cup final: Match

+Summary

 First half

 The first shot on goal was registered by Bonaventure Kalou, who forced a save out of Jens Lehmann.
 After 10 minutes, Shinji Ono spotted Lehmann off his line but sent his lofted shot wide of the target.
 This sparked Dortmund into life; they were thwarted when Patrick Paauwe intercepted Jan Koller just as he was looking to get his shot away.
 On 15 minutes, they came even closer to breaking the deadlock, when Amoroso picked out Tomáš Rosický; however, he shot straight at Edwin Zoetebier.
 On 19 minutes, Pierre van Hooijdonk came close to scoring with a free kick, which hit the right-hand post.
 Feyenoord's Tomasz Rząsa was then booked for dissent on 23 minutes, and following the resulting free kick, Evanílson came close to scoring, though his shot went over the crossbar after Ewerthon's pass had sent him through.

 The deadlock was broken on 31 minutes when Jürgen Kohler, who was playing his last game for Dortmund, pulled back Jon Dahl Tomasson in the Dortmund penalty area; Kohler was shown a straight red card, and Van Hooijdonk converted the subsequent penalty, dispatching it to Jens Lehmann's right hand side.
 Feyenoord made it 2–0 seven minutes later when Van Hooijdonk, scored a free kick from the edge of the area, his eighth goal over the course of the season's competition.